 The Razer DeathAdder V2 is a better mouse than the Razer DeathAdder Elite.
 It's lighter, has a much less stiff and rigid cable, a better sensor, and on-board memory so you can save your customization settings to the mouse and keep them if you switch PCs.
 On the other hand, the DeathAdder Elite can often be found much cheaper.

 The Razer DeathAdder V2 is a better wired gaming mouse than the Logitech G502 Hero.
-The Razer's click latency and sensor performance are slightly better, though this may not be noticeable to most people.
+The Razer's click latency and sensor performance are slightly better, though this may not be noticeable.
 Fans of FPS games will likely appreciate the Razer's lower overall weight and less rigid cable that will glide easier on your desk.
-On the other hand, the Logitech has more buttons, including L/R tilt buttons on the mouse wheel, and its software is fully compatible with both Windows and macOS.
-The Razer is also better suited for people with small hands, as they'll likely have difficulties reaching all the buttons of the Logitech regardless of grip type.
+The Logitech has more buttons, including L/R tilt buttons on the mouse wheel, and its software is fully compatible with both Windows and macOS.
+The Razer is also better suited for people with small hands.

 The Razer DeathAdder V2 is a slightly better gaming mouse than the Glorious Model O if you're a palm or claw grip user.
 Its shape is more rounded, but the lightest option between the two is the Model O. The Glorious is also available in an even smaller design, which is great if you have small hands.
 Also, the Model O has an ambidextrous body while the Razer DeathAdder V2 has a right slant and is noticeably wider.